mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 #### Optimizing Signup On TV {#qr-codes}

-Soon after launch we could see that login and signups were a usability issue for people with signup completion rates 20%! of those on Mobile and Web. **HOW MIGHT WE make signup on TV easier?**
+Soon after launch, we could see that login and signups were a usability issue for people with signup completion rates *20%* of those on Mobile and Web. **HOW MIGHT WE make signup on TV easier?**

 We learned two things from qualitative research:
 1. TV remotes are hard to use
-2. We don't do enough to build on TV like we can on Web by showing more content and features.
+2. We don't do enough to build on TV like we can on the Web by showing more content and features.
-3. There are more product offerings on web
+3. There are more product offerings on the web purchase flow

 ##### Our hypothesis